iappyx/Instrumenta/README.md

 - Click Ok to close the Add-ins dialog box
 - There now should be an "Instrumenta" page in the Powerpoint ribbon

-Additional optional steps to enable export to e-mail:
+Additional optional steps to enable export to Outlook and Word:
 - Download the AppleScript file (https://github.com/iappyx/Instrumenta/raw/main/InstrumentaAppleScriptPlugin.applescript)
 - Copy the AppleScript file to *~/Library/Application Scripts/com.microsoft.Powerpoint/*
 - Please note that this is in the library folder of the *current user*.
 If the folder does not exist, create it.